rahulrsingh09/AngularConcepts/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-Build using AOT  ng build --prod --aot
+Build using AOT `ng build --prod --env=prod --output-hashing none`

 ## Running unit tests